-The coronation of the Kings of France took place inside the Cathedral of Reims, a Gothic art masterpiece which has been listed as a UNESCO World Heritage Site since 1991.
+The coronation of the Kings of France took place inside the Cathedral of Reims, a Gothic art masterpiece that has been listed as a UNESCO World Heritage Site since 1991.

 In 498-499, the baptism of Clovis by St. Remi was the founding act of the Royal Anointing in Reims Cathedral.
-However, the first king to be crowned was Pepin the Short at Soissons in 751, then again at St. Denis in 754 by Pope Stephen II.
+However, the first king to be crowned was Pepin the Short at Soissons in 751, then again at Saint-Denis in 754 by Pope Stephen II.

 Nevertheless, the immediate successors of Louis the Pious did not follow in his footsteps, and it was not until the beginning of the 11th century that the cathedral imposed itself as the coronation site.

 From then on, all the Kings of France were crowned in Reims by the hands of their archbishop, or at times by another prelate when the metropolitan seat was vacant.
 However, the coronations of Louis VI and Henri IV were held at Orleans Cathedral and Chartres Cathedral respectively, whereas Louis XVIII and Louis-Philippe were not crowned.